JetsonHacksNano/buildKernelAndModules/README.md

 ## jetson-linux-build
 Tools to build the Linux kernel and modules on board Jetson Developer Kits

-This is a tool for meant for intermediate+ users.
+This tool is meant for intermediate+ users.
 Please read this entire document before proceeding.

+Supports L4T Releases 32.4.2 through 32.6.1

 This repository contains convenience scripts to:
 * Download Kernel and Module sources (**B**oard **S**upport **P**ackage - **BSP**)